-More on Keeping the strategy "fresh"
+More on Keeping the Strategy

-- Revise the names on the list (dropping and adding) - Determining when to move on to other names
+"Fresh"

-Review the criteria to get on the list to enhance effectiveness
+- Revise the names on the list (dropping and adding) - Determining when to move on to other names - Change up the strategy for each offender from time to time - Review the criteria to get on the list to enhance effectiveness

-Questions to consider
+Questions to Consider

-- How does an offender list complement our other SMART Policing strategies? - Can we use technology to make our lists more effective? - Do we have a strong enough community partnership to involve them? - Is our criminal justice partnership strong enough (police to prosecutor, police to probation) to make this work?
+- ? - How does an offender list complement our other Smart Policing strategies? - Can we use technology to make our lists more effective? - Do we have a strong enough community partnership to involve them? - Is our criminal justice partnership strong enough (police to prosecutor, police to probation) to make this work?